patrickscottbest/OIDrage/README.md

 Not only are the OID nodes themselves encoded with variable length, but the placeholders/positions in the bytes response for "bytes to follow" (eg, bytes length) also need to be accomodated with the same encoding scheme.

 I've also discovered that OID values that are Integer32 have some kind of unique calculation performed.
 0xFF is -1 in decimal.
 0x0400 is 1024decimal.
 0x01 is 1 decimal.

+Opaque type OID values are typically IEEE 754 32-bit floats.
+It was really hard to find a standalone example of conversion.

 ## OID implementation